 Dr. Anderson will go over the patient’s medical history and will typically ask questions such as, “When was your last breast augmentation?”
 “When did you have your first augmentation?” and/or “Do you hope to increase or decrease the size of your breasts?”.
 The consultation is also an ideal opportunity for patients to ask questions about the surgery and recovery process.

 Schedule a Consultation for your Breast Implant Exchange

-If you’re wondering whether you’re a good candidate for breast implant exchange or have further questions about plastic surgery, it is in your best interest to schedule a private consultation at our Northern Virginia or Maryland offices.
-Call our office in Reston at 703-481-0002 or Chevy Chase at 301-222-2020 or fill out our convenient online contact form.
+If you’re wondering whether you’re a good candidate for breast implant exchange or have further questions about plastic surgery, it’s in your best interest to schedule a private consultation at our northern Virginia or Maryland offices.
+Call our office in Reston at 703-481-0002, Chevy Chase at 301-222-2020 ,or fill out our convenient online contact form.
 We look forward to meeting you!

 Breast Implant Exchange Questions to Ask

 Is pregnancy safe after breast implant exchange surgery?

 Yes, breast implants do not pose any additional risks for pregnant women.
 However, because pregnancy and nursing can lead to breast sagging, we recommend that women wait until they are done having children before undergoing breast implant exchange surgery.

 Although breast implants may last a lifetime, it is possible though for them to leak over time.
 In the event that a saline implant leaks, the saltwater will harmlessly absorb into the patient’s body, but will cause asymmetry.
 Leaks are more dangerous with silicone implants as they can only be detected through an imaging test and the material cannot be absorbed.